goenning/goenning/_posts/2016-01-25-how-to-achieve-100-code-coverage-when-using-typescript.md

 The first step is to tell TypeScript to stop emitting helper functions to the compiled files.
 You can do so by setting the property `compilerOptions.noEmitHelpers` to `true` on your `tsconfig.json` file.

-If you try to run your application after this change, it'll not work, because it will not have the definition of the helper functions they need to work properly.
+If you try to run your application after this change, it'll not work, because it won't have the definition of the helper functions they need to work properly.

-So the next step it to create the function by yourself.
+the next step it to create the function by yourself.
 Find the entry point of you package/application and add the following.

 ```javascript
 global["__awaiter"] = function(thisArg, _arguments, Promise, generator) {